Bridges of quadratic harnesses: Proofs

 \subsection{Acknowledgement}

-We would like to thank Arthur Krener and Ofer Zeitouni for information on reciprocal processes.
 Maja Jamio\l kowska worked out the construction \cite{Maja:2009} which inspired our Proposition \ref{P: bi-poisson}.
-We also benefited from discussions with Ryszard Szwarc.
+We also benefited from discussions with Ryszard Szwarc and Wojciech Matysiak.
 This research was partially supported by NSF grant \#DMS-0904720, and by Taft Research Seminar 2008/09.